phil-opp/blog_os/blog/content/second-edition/posts/03-vga-text-buffer/index.md

 This method clears a row by overwriting all of its characters with a space character.

 ## A Global Interface
-To provide a global writer that can used as an interface from other modules without carrying a `Writer` instance around, we try to create a static `WRITER`:
+To provide a global writer that can be used as an interface from other modules without carrying a `Writer` instance around, we try to create a static `WRITER`:

 ```rust
 // in src/vga_buffer.rs